brizzbane/surgetrader/README.md

 Over a period of experimentation, I have (as of 10/1/17) found that these settings work well:

     Each trade should use 5% of the account.
-Aim for a 5% profit margin.
+Aim for a 2% profit margin.

+You can aim for higher profit margins if you dont mind waiting longer for trades to close and for your overall estimated account balance to be lower than what you started with.

 # Usage
 ## Cron